opencast/opencast/docs/guides/developer/docs/develop/debugging.md

 ## Debugging strategies

 There are different ways to debug Opencast.
 You can debug the backend and the frontend.
-The backend is the Java code while the frontend is the Angular code.
+The backend is the Java code while the frontend is the Angular code but soon to be replaced for Typescript.

 ### How to know what to debug?

-First, you want to know you to identify where is the problem.
+First, you need to determine where the problem is.
 The frontend problems are mostly visible in the browser.
 These problems normally are JavaScript errors or problems with the user interface.
 The backend problems are mostly visible in the logs and the API calls.
 These problems are mostly exceptions or errors.